EU Commission chief appeals to Russia over Moldova

-CHISINAU/TBILISI The head of the European Commission urged Russia on Thursday not to stand in the way of Moldova and Georgia forging closer ties with Europe, despite the conflict caused by Ukraine's lurch towards the West.
+CHISINAU The head of the European Commission urged Russia on Thursday not to stand in the way of tiny Moldova forging closer ties with Europe, despite the conflict caused by Ukraine's lurch towards the West.

-The two former Soviet republics plan to sign an "association agreement" on trade and political relations with the European Union on June 27 - a move which Moscow fears will take both countries further out of its sphere of influence.
+Moldova and another former Soviet republic, Georgia, plan to sign an "association agreement" on trade and political relations with the European Union on June 27 - a move which Moscow fears will take both countries further out of its sphere of influence.

 Visiting the capital Chisinau to show solidarity with Moldova, Jose Manuel Barroso, president of the EU executive, delivered a speech that made no mention of Ukraine but sought to assure Russia that it had no reason to feel threatened.